Living with oily skin is a constant battle.

 MOM is a Trojan horse.
 What looks like the most amazing gift ever in the short term can completely wreak havoc on your skin in the long run.
 Here’s why:

-So, what makes MOM turn nasty?
+What makes Milk Of Magnesia turn nasty?
 Its alkaline ph.
 It’s not good for your skin.
 Let me explain.

 Your skin’s natural ph is slightly acidic.
 This allows the good bacteria that live on our skin to thrive and those nasty ones that constantly attack it to shrivel and die.